This program is tentatively planned to run again in summer 2021.

 Campus Address: SAB 356

 Brian is a professor in International Relations.
 He has lived outside of the US and has traveled to all 6 inhabited continents.
-Brian has taken capstone students to Brazil for the last 3 years and is looking forward to taking students to East Africa for an exciting new program he has developed there.
+Brian led capstone students to Brazil for 3 years and is looking forward to taking students to East Africa for a second time!

 CAP 3125: Globalization, Cultural Pluralism and International Security (3 credit hours)